kendru/tourbillon/README.md

 ## Todo

+**Note that the in-memory database is broken because it is storing everything in a single atom with no namespaces.
+Events and all objects in one big blob.
+Yuck!**

 1. Support a distributed set-up.
 Ideally, we should be able to run multiple instances in the same JVM, across JVM intances on a single machine, or across JVM instances on multiple machines.
 3. Support pluggable persistence layers, and include a adapters for ~~in-memory~~, ~~SQL~~, DynamoDb, Redis, and ~~Mongo~~ out of the box
 4. *Create client library*